island-is/island.is/handbook/technical-overview/adr/0014-logging-apm-monitoring.md

 ## Considered Options

-- Self hosted: Elastic Search + Grafana + Kibana + Logstash + Jaeger
+- Self hosted: Elasticsearch + Grafana + Kibana + Logstash + Jaeger
 - SaaS: DataDog

 **Full disclosure: Andes ehf. is a DataDog partner.
 Andes ehf. would not be receiving any sort of kick-backs due to Stafrænt Ísland using DataDog services.
 Stafrænt Ísland would be in a direct relationship with DataDog.**